If you find yourself roaming around Kansai, don’t miss a chance to delve into all the best things to do in Nara.

 Check out Buddhist art at Nara National Museum

-The art museum is split into two wings, both displaying the museum’s permanent collection of Buddhist sculptures, paintings, and other relics mostly from Japanese Buddhism.
+The art museum is split into two wings, both displaying the museum’s permanent collection of Buddhist sculptures, paintings, and other relics, mostly from Japanese Buddhism.
 The newer wing also hosts seasonal temporary exhibitions.

-The Nara National Museum is open daily from 9:30am to 5:00pm and is closed on Mondays.
+The Nara National Museum is open daily from 9:30 am to 5:00 pm and is closed on Mondays.
 Admission to both wings is just ¥700.

 See Japan’s second-biggest pagoda at Kofuku-ji Temple

-Although the temple complex is a little more subdued these days, at its peak Kofuku-ji Temple comprised over 150 buildings.
-The remaining buildings are important to Japanese history and among the top landmarks in Nara for travellers to check out.
+Once the aristocratic Fujiwara clan’s family temple, Kofuku-ji Temple is one of the finest temples from Nara’s capital city era, starting way back in 710.
+Although the temple complex is a little more subdued these days, at its peak, Kofuku-ji Temple comprised over 150 buildings.
+The remaining buildings are important to Japanese history and among the top landmarks for travelers to check out while in the former capital.

-Wandering around the temple grounds is free for visitors, but there’s a small fee for entering each of the buildings including the Central Golden Hall (¥500), National Treasure Museum (¥700), and Eastern Golden Hall (¥300).
+Wandering around the temple grounds is free for visitors, but there’s a small fee for entering each of the buildings, including the Central Golden Hall (¥500), National Treasure Museum (¥700), and Eastern Golden Hall (¥300).

 Dazzle at the complex of Yakushi-ji Temple